-The Family and Medical Leave Act (FMLA) provides employees of most 50+ person companies with up to 12 weeks of unpaid, job-protected leave—including health benefits—on a rolling 12-month basis, which can either be a calendar or fiscal year.
+The Family and Medical Leave Act (FMLA) is a federal law that provides eligible employees of most 50-plus person companies with up to 12 weeks of unpaid, job-protected leave—including health benefits—on a rolling 12-month basis, which can either be a calendar or fiscal year.
+The US Department of Labor’s (DOL) Wage and Hour Division administers and enforces it, and there are some separate state laws that also exist, covering an employer’s responsibilities for these employee benefits.

 Why does it exist?
-Because sometimes, life happens, and employees should be protected when they need to focus on caring for family or a health issue.
+Because sometimes, life happens, and an employee needs to focus on caring for family or a health issue, and should be protected to take it all at once or as intermittent leave or a reduced schedule, as needed.

-Here are the top FMLA rules and requirements you need to know about.
+Here are the top FMLA employer rules and requirements you need to know about.

 How does FMLA leave work?

 Eligible employees can use their time all at once or chunk it out into separate blocks of time.
-In most cases, the period of time lasts for up to 12 weeks.
-However, a provision for military caregiver leave allows next of kin up to 26 weeks to care for a seriously ill or injured person who served.
+In most cases, the period of time lasts for up to 12 weeks of leave.
+However, an entitlement for military family leave allows next of kin up to 26 weeks to care for servicemembers on active duty or veterans with serious health conditions.

 - To look after their own health issues

-- To care for sick or injured immediate family members
+- To be a caregiver for sick or injured immediate family members

 Keep in mind that the FMLA only requires you to provide unpaid leave.
 But many employees don’t take advantage because they can’t afford to forgo their paychecks for an extended period of time.
 That’s why some employers provide some sort of paid time off in addition to the flat amount of time that the FMLA mandates.